[Interview] "Denuclearization of N.Korea stretches over 10 years…It's a big deal to permanently shut down Yongbyon"

 “In our study, we suggest that N.Korea, S.Korea, and the U.S. explore cooperative efforts to demilitarize N.Korea’s nuclear and missile programs and convert them to civilian nuclear and space program such as nuclear eletricity, nuclear medicine, weather prediction.
 Both S.Korea and Japan enjoy the benefits of civilian nuclear and space programs.
 Such cooperation will, in conjunction with IAEA monitoring and safeguards implementation, make adequate verification much more likely and possibly accelerate the denuclearization timeline.”

 (In the study, Dr. Hecker argues that if N.Korea’s nuclear and missile programs can be converted for civilian use, the denuclearization timeline may shrink to 5 years, because N.Korean technical staff can help to decommission and clean up the facilities.)
+I wonder if the U.S. is in favor of that idea, even if it is a civilian program.

 “It will be difficult to convince the U.S. government, but I think it is worth a try.
 Needless to say, for this to happen, Pyongyang would first have to agree to halt, roll back, and eliminate its existing nuclear weapons and its military nuclear program.”